 The Top 7 individual company group's rankings remained the same in 2017 compared to the prior year.
 Vision Source held at Number 1, Luxottica Retail at 2, Walmart (including Sam's) at 3, National Vision Holdings at 4, Costco at 5, Visionworks at 6 and MyEyeDr./Capital Vision Services at Number 7.
 Number 8, EyeCare Partners, moved up from 9 in 2016, with Refac moving to Number 9.
-Number 10 Eyemart Express held that rank once again. ■ sales, was due to consolidation that began back in 2015.
-There is a now-higher concentration of sales among several companies whose acquisitions are now more visibly comprising larger networks-formed by private-equity acquisitions of regional optical groups as well as many dozens of formerly smaller, independent practices.
-As PE-backed management groups continue to form, as we saw in 2017, this restructuring is likely to be even more apparent by the end of this year. ■ outreach program contacting 90,000 patients a week to ensure they are staying up-to-date with their eyecare, generating more than 7,000 appointments each month.
-Another is ECP's newlylaunched Lifestyle program that uses advanced technology and demographic data to connect patients with new products that match their interests and activities, the company said.
+Number 10 Eyemart Express held that rank once again. ■ outreach program contacting 90,000 patients a week to ensure they are staying up-to-date with their eyecare, generating more than 7,000 appointments each month.
+Another is ECP's newly-launched Lifestyle program that uses advanced technology and demographic data to connect patients with new products that match their interests and activities, the company said.